Cymru-Breizh-Agile-Cymru-Project/br-ner/README.md

 The language id to use for languages unsupported by spaCy is "xx".

 After you’ve saved the starter config to a file base_config.cfg, you can use the init fill-config command to fill in the remaining defaults.
-Training configs should always be complete and without hidden defaults, to keep your experiments reproducible.

 ```bash
 python3 -m spacy init fill-config base_config.cfg config.cfg